Alexander Technique Teacher Training Program

 Alexander Technique teacher training continues and intensifies the unique learning experience that takes place in private lessons.
 The training is a fascinating process that is often one of remarkable growth and improvement for the teacher-trainee.

 Trainees are provided with the daily, in-person class time and individual attention necessary for developing the skills and knowledge essential to teaching the Technique.
 The course meets for several hours each day for three years.
-This daily certification program fulfills the teacher-training standards established by F. Matthias Alexander, the creator of the Alexander Technique.
+This certification program fulfills the teacher-training standards established by F. Matthias Alexander, the creator of the Alexander Technique.

 Recommended reading on Alexander Technique teacher training: Taking Time.